JamesTsay-12/blog-site/science and technology/index.md

 ---
 layout: page
-title: Science and Technology
+title: Science
-permalink: /Science and Technology/
+permalink: /Science/
 ---

-Welcome to my science and technology blog!
+Welcome to my Science and Technology blog!

+I'm a scientist in the biotech industry and I'm here to discuss some of the latest advances in science and impact on our lives.